AIMROM/packages_apps_OmniStyle/README.md

 change_interval - change interval in minutes - default interval is one hour only valid in random or sequential mode

+meta-data - additional optional information about the header pack creator text will be displayed in BrowseHeaderActivity

 ```xml
 <daylight_headers>
     <hour_header hour="21" image="night" />